JackTeam/PathCover/README.md

 PathCover is pull down refresh and a parallax top view with real time blur effect to any UITableView, inspired by Path for iOS.

-Completely created using UIKit/QuartzCore framework.
+Completely created using UIKit/QuartzCore/Accelerate framework, AudioToolbox framework to play sound to refreshing.

 Easy to drop into your project.